• Skip to primary navigation

 2. Finish the sauce – Push the veggies aside and place the garlic in the middle.
 Cook until fragrant.
 Stir in the vinegar and parsley.

 3. Make the pasta – Boil the pasta in salt water until al dente.
-Drain and immediately place in cold water, reserving one cup of the water.
+Drain and immediately rinse in cold water, reserving one cup of the cooking water.

 4. Combine – Mix together the pasta and some of the la bomba sauce in a large bowl.
 Add a drizzle of oil or reserved pasta water if things aren’t mixing smoothly.
 Enjoy!